-During the pandemic most faculty, staff and students with computers with sufficient internet service will be able to particpate live remotely using the available online computing resources.
-This includes live online video conference lectures, instructor and TA meetings, group collaboration, exams and use Remote Desktop to connect to the departmental Remote Desktop Services servers to access UW licensed software to complete coursework, projects and research.
-Those students with insufficient internet service can participate by downloading recorded lectures, assignments, take home exams and UW licensed software to perform their course and project work at home offline.
+This page describes computing resources used for remote access and instruction which includes live online and hybrid video conference lectures, instructor and TA meetings, group collaboration, exams and using Remote Desktop to connect to the departmental Remote Desktop Services servers to access UW licensed software to complete coursework, projects and research.
+Those students with insufficient internet service can participate by downloading recorded lectures, assignments, take home exams and UW licensed software to perform their course and project work remotely offline.

 Is My Internet Service Sufficient for Online Use ?